MrsRina/bicudo/README.md

 bicudo::buffering b {};
 b.primitive[0] = GL_TRIANGLES;
 b.primitive[1] = GL_UNSIGNED_BYTE; // used to indexing rendering technique.
-b.stride[0] = 0; b.stride[1] = 3;
+/* Tiny note: set indices to stride[0] when rendering using index, the stride[1] is not necessary required so it can be zero. */ b.stride[0] = 0; b.stride[1] = 3;

 b.invoke();